improbable-eng/etcd-cluster-operator/docs/contributing.md

 For example an end to end test may create an `EtcdCluster` and assert that it can connect to it from inside the cluster using the expected DNS name.
 Elements of the Kuberentes API that a user might interact with, such as the `status` field on an `EtcdCluster` resource, may also be interacted with.

+Here are some examples of commands which run the end-to-end tests:
+ * `make kind` will create a new Kind cluster, run all the the end-to-end tests and delete the cluster when the tests are complete.
+ * `make kind CLEANUP=false` will create a Kind cluster, run the tests and leave the cluster running after the tests complete.
+ * `make kind 'ARGS=-run TestE2E/Parallel/Webhooks'` will run a subset of the end-to-end tests.

+NB If a Kind cluster with the name "etcd-e2e" already exists, that cluster will be re-used.

 ### Static checks